-Remote Katmai National Park
+How to Visit Katmai National Park

 We landed on Naknek Lake, one of the small lakes surrounding the park entrance.
 The landing went fine, our first float arrival.
 I was expecting bumpiness but was surprised how smooth it went.
 The surprise even got better – as soon as we disembarked, a grizzly bear exited the nearby forest to walk on the shore.
 Our excitement picked up a notch as we saw him marching calmly towards us.
-Calm we weren’t…
+Calm, we weren’t…

 Traveling in Bear Country – Safety First

 The visitor center is located right by the shore and is a required stop for all visitors.
 With such a concentration of brown bears, all must go through a safety presentation: how to stay safe in bear country, how to react if encountering a bear, how not to run.
-We learned about the distinction with the grizzly bears.
+We learned about the distinction between grizzly bears.
 Both are of the same species (Ursus arctos), and the grizzly a subspecies of the brown bear.
-Grizzly usually refers to the inland animals like in Yellowstone, whereas the brown bear is living on the coast and feeds off marine resources like salmon.
+Grizzly usually refers to the inland animals like Yellowstone, whereas the brown bear is living on the coast and feeds off marine resources like salmon.

-The park allows the visitors to walk by themselves.
+The park allows visitors to walk by themselves.
 The assumption is that the bears are well fed from the salmons they catch in the Brooks Falls and will not look at completing their diets with humans.
 With that in mind, the rangers told us the bears would most likely avoid us and go back to fishing.
-Easier and tastier according to bear’s palate.
-However, no food or drink except water were allowed within the park, and we took a quick lunch, eager to reach the viewing platforms.
+Easier and tastier according to the bear’s palate.
+However, no food or drink except water was allowed within the park, and we took a quick lunch, eager to reach the viewing platforms.

 Katmai Brown Bears at the Brooks Falls

-Known for a high density of brown bears, Katmai has the particular advantage of offering a single spot where bears gather, a unique opportunity to see up to roughly 25 bears at the same time.
+Known for a high density of brown bears, Katmai has the particular advantage of offering a single spot where bears gather, a unique opportunity to see up to roughly 25 bears simultaneously.
 Three viewing platforms – Lower River by the bridge, Riffles with views over the river, and Brooks Falls – had been built to offer the maximum visibility over the areas where the bears usually fish.
-Safe for the visitors and a limited interaction with the bears makes it a win-win.
+Safe for the visitors and limited interaction with the bears makes it a win-win.
 As we walked our way past the bridge and the Lower River platform through the narrow path toward the Riffles platform, we kept an eye out for potential bears.
 The rangers had regaled us with stories of bears unexpectedly coming out of the bushes, startling the hikers.
 To make enough noise and alert any bear of our presence, our group kept on a lively conversation, for once foregoing the silence we normally appreciate in the woods.

 To Be-ar or Not to Be-ar… A Fishy Question

 We stopped briefly at the second platform, where we enjoyed the first views of the Brooks River and a half-a-dozen bears wading in the water.
 A couple of them fished, standing on rocks to watch the salmon swim upstream.
-Others would simply stand still in the water, turn their heads time to time in a lazy attempt of catching a nearby fish.
+Others would standstill in the water, turn their heads from time to time in a lazy attempt of catching a nearby fish.
 One little fellow appeared utterly out of place.
 Lack of fishing skills, cold or sick, the young of maybe 2-3 years appeared to fear the water.
 Hanging hard with his four feet on the tiny rock he was on, he looked scared, clearly wishing to be somewhere else.
 Apparently starving, the young bear attempted to catch a salmon and jumped awkwardly into the water.
 Failing miserably, he came out the water fishless.
 We felt bad for that poor bear.